unitaryfund/mitiq/docs/source/guide/lre-3-options.md

-How the circuits are scaled is controlled by `degree`, `fold_multiplier` and number of layers in the input circuit.
-We choose `degree = 2` and `fold_multiplier=2` for demonstration purposes.
+How the circuits are scaled is controlled by `degree`, `fold_multiplier`, and the number of layers in the input circuit.
+We choose
+`degree = 2` and `fold_multiplier=2` for demonstration purposes.